TonichaB/Trivia-Quiz/README.md

   - [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY)
   - [Codehal](https://www.youtube.com/watch?v=Vp8x8-reqZA)
 - The following websites have also been used for guidance with the code used:
-  - [Michael Karen](https://michael-karen.medium.com/how-to-save-high-scores-in-local-storage-7860baca9d68) This page was used to assist with saving high scores for the leaderboard feature.
+  - [Michael Karen](https://michael-karen.medium.com/how-to-save-high-scores-in-local-storage-7860baca9d68)- This page was used to assist with saving high scores for the leaderboard feature.
+  - [Tiny Cloud](https://www.tiny.cloud/blog/javascript-localstorage)- This page I found useful to help develop my understanding of local storage.
 - I have utilised [Trivia API](https://the-trivia-api.com) to generate the questions and answers for the quiz.

 ### Content